 An introduction to underwater vehicle design for freshmen undergraduates.
 [Lecture Slides]

 Our lab coordinated with Wayne State University's Gaining Options - Girls Investigate Real Life (GO-GIRL) program to design a summer workshop for high school girls as an introduction to engineering.
 The workshop involved building a SeaPerch remotely operated vehicle (ROV) and testing it in a lab setting and in a local pond to gather data.
 [Tutorial]

 The Robotics Graduate Student Council organized a workshop for UM College of Engineering's Discover Engineering program.
 The program is geared towards 8th-10th graders who are children of UM alumni.
 Our workshop featured a fun robot bowling challenge!
 [Workshop Slides]

 UM hosts Robotics Day each year, bringing together industry, academia, and government agencies to highlight robotics advances across Michigan.
 This year the Robotics Graduate Student Council hosted a table where young roboticists could design, build, and test their very own drawing robots.
 [Workshop Handout]

-NSF IS-GEO Research Coordination Network - Early Career Committee
+NSF IS-GEO Research Coordination Network - Early Career Committee Member